fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

     "showLabel": "1"
 }];
 ```

-Now that the data is ready, let us dive in directly to render the chart.
+We have a detailed [Map Specification Sheets](https://www.fusioncharts.com/dev/maps/spec-sheets/world) for all the maps that can be rendered using FusionCharts, where you can find the correct id of the maps you want to create.
+Now that the data is ready, include the map definition files and get ready to render your chart.
 The consolidated code is given below:

 ```
 <html>